Cristianetaniguti/Reads2Map/README.md

 #SBATCH -o /home/user/Reads2Map.log
 #SBATCH -e /home/user/Reads2Map.err

 # Maybe it will be required to import java and singularity modules here.
-Check the especifications of the HPC.
+Check the specifications of the HPC.
 #module load singularity
 #module load java